Blackjack is my favorite game! No matter what anyone says! And not only because it gives high chances of winning. But let's first discuss the rules.

 In the basic American version of the game, the croupier deals two cards to all players and himself.
 He reveals one of his cards.

 If blackjack is formed on any box, the dealer's face-up card eliminates the possibility of the same combination in his hand (i.e., this card value varies between two or nine points).
-He immediately pays for blackjack and puts cards in the discard tray.
+He immediately pays for blackjack and puts the cards in the discard tray.

 - If the dealer's upcard is an ace or a ten-value card, blackjack is not paid till the showdown.